-Building a strong and ever-growing member base has continued to be a challenge, with 68% of organizations struggling to grow their membership in 2020.
-While there are multiple ways to attract and retain members, one approach is to revise your pricing model.
+Building a strong and ever-growing member base has continued to be a challenge.
+Member journeys are changing and the types of memberships your potential members are looking for are different than before.
+While there are multiple ways to attract and retain members, one approach is to revise your pricing and membership model.
 If you’re only offering members one flat rate for membership, that may be one factor stopping them from signing up.

 Both current and prospective members have different needs and priorities — which is why tiered memberships are becoming more popular.